Xeleb Protocol (XCX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Xeleb Protocol Historical Price

-According to the latest data gathered on Xeleb Protocol live price page, the current price of Xeleb Protocol is 0.0299USD.
+According to the latest data gathered on Xeleb Protocol live price page, the current price of Xeleb Protocol is 0.02926USD.
 The circulating supply of Xeleb Protocol(XCX) is

 In the past 24 hours, Xeleb Protocol has shown a price movement of